-Proposed legislation is expected to result in a minimal increase in SGF and Federal Funds expenditures for DCFS to provide required notices concerning updates to SNAP-eligible products.
-The Louisiana State Board of Medical Examiners (LSBME) anticipates an increase in SGR expenditures to update and provide required training for certain medical professionals, and to update computer programming and certification tracking.
-LDOE does not anticipate an increase in expenditures; however potential impacts may result due to Act 305 of the 2023 RS, which requires LDOE to reimburse school meal costs under specific conditions.
-Local school systems, in limited circumstances, may realize an minimal increase in per meal costs.
+Proposed legislation is expected to result in an increase in SGR expenditures for the Louisiana State Board of Medical Examiners (LSBME) to update and provide required training for certain medical professionals, and to update computer programming and certification tracking.
+LDOE does not anticipate an increase in state governmental expenditures; however, potential impacts may result due to Act 305 of the 2023 RS, which requires LDOE to reimburse school meal costs under specific conditions.
+Local school systems may realize significant, but indeterminable impacts, due to the requirement that 20% of food products served in schools be produced in Louisiana.
+In addition, in limited circumstances, a minimal increase in per meal costs may be realized as a result of prohibiting certain ingredients.